 But, what about the stuff you can't put out of sight/reach?
 That's a bit trickier and you can't really puppy proof your home by emptying every room of it's contents!

-When you puppy proof your home, getting all the cords and wires out of reach is a challenge - and you'll probably be surprised just how many there are to deal with.
+Getting all the cords and wires out of your pup's reach can a challenge - and you'll probably be surprised just how many there are to deal with.